mlab817/faqs/src/province-led-agriculture-and-fisheries-extension-system-pafes/what-are-the-expected-outputs-of-pafes.md

 ---
  title: What are the expected outputs of PAFES?

-tags: ["expected","outputs","pafes"]

  ---

-### Province-led Agriculture and Fisheries Extension System (PAFES)
+## Province-led Agriculture and Fisheries Extension System (PAFES)

-## What are the expected outputs of PAFES?
+# What are the expected outputs of PAFES?

  - PAFES established and piloted to at least 16 provinces in the country by 2021;